WernerVanderstraeten/HTML-CSS-JS/README.md

 # HTML/CSS/JS
 ## 1.1 GOAL
-The goal of this assignment is to develop a small interactive web application, to find out what kind of web development experience you have.
-The use of Internet or external libraries such as jQuery is allowed.
+The goal of this assignment is to develop a small interactive web application.

 ## 1.2 ASSIGNMENT
 Develop a small fullscreen grid, which can be used to paint simple images.
 The grid consists of small square cells.